The Gambling Law Review: Macau

 As yet, no regulation on interactive gaming has been enacted, and public policy tends not to encourage this type of gaming.

-The restrictions mentioned above do not prevent Macao residents registering on online gaming platforms or websites located overseas.
-There are no current plans to implement measures to block residents' access to such platforms or websites.
+These restrictions do not prevent Macao residents from registering on online gaming platforms or websites located overseas.

 No legislation regarding financial payment mechanisms in the gaming sector has been enacted.
 Moreover, the use of cryptocurrencies, and bitcoin in particular, have been strongly and expressly discouraged by the local authorities.